FilipeChagasDev/CppGarbageCollector/README.md

 ```

 However, a reference to a particular class can NOT receive an object that is not of this same class or a subclass of that class, even if that object has a common superclass.
-The following example shows a case similar to this, which causes a run-time error:
+The following example shows a case similar to this, which causes a <i>runtime_error</i> exception:

 ```cpp
    #include "fmemory.hpp"